-World Bank staff and borrowers use the World Bank’s new procurement software, Systematic Tracking of Exchanges in Procurement (STEP), to plan procurement processes while recording and tracking progress.
+World Bank staff and client countries are using the World Bank’s new procurement software, Systematic Tracking of Exchanges in Procurement (STEP), to plan procurement processes while recording and tracking progress.
 STEP is the main source of data for the Monitoring & Evaluation framework for procurement.
 This data is used to enhance transparency and future contract award reporting.
-Transparency is increased by making relevant procurement information, such as upcoming opportunities, publicly available to interested parties, especially businesses, of upcoming opportunities.
+Transparency is increased by making relevant procurement information, such as upcoming opportunities, publicly available to interested parties, especially businesses.
 Continued enhancements to STEP, including in its functionality, are improving the overall system performance and user experience.

 The World Bank promotes the integration of disruptive technology in public procurement processes.
 In addition to automating transactions, disruptive technologies may help better integrate e-GP systems with Financial Management systems, certify the completion of work or receipt of supplies, and control the flow of money through integrated payment systems.
 They may also be used to track evidence-based data on economic operators with unique identifiers, such as beneficial ownership, historical contract performance, or fraud detection.

 Disruptive technologies can drive innovation and automation in public procurement transactions and can reduce the burden of routine small-value and/or low-risk procurement.
 This means that borrowers can dedicate greater attention to the higher risk, high-value or complex procurement arrangements from planning through implementation.
 For example, (i) In Uganda, the procurement supply chain includes drones for emergency delivery of life-saving medical supplies, (ii) the Bank is supporting the Romanian Public Procurement Authority in the screening of any upcoming primary or secondary legislation or guidelines, rules and regulations to identify any contradiction with the public procurement legislation, driven by artificial intelligence; (ii) the integration of geo-enabled monitoring in e-Procurement systems has increased the efficiency of procurement supervision in project implementation.
 In addition, the Bank is leveraging its Procurement Framework to facilitate the adoption of disruptive technologies in Bank-financed projects when appropriate and help deliver cutting-edge development solution.

 MAPS: Setting the Standard for Sound Procurement

-The World Bank continues its active involvement in the global effort to implement the Methodology for Assessing Procuring Systems (MAPS), a global standard for determining the quality of procurement systems.
-The Bank co-chairs the MAPS working group comprising of multilateral development banks, bilateral donors, and partner countries.
-This newly revised MAPS is intended to catalyze and accelerate the implementation of modern, efficient, sustainable, and more inclusive public procurement systems in all countries.
+The team is conducting 21 country procurement system assessments using the Methodology for Assessing Procurement Systems (MAPS).
+The Bank co-chairs the MAPS Working Group comprised of multilateral development banks, bilateral donors, and partner countries.
+The newly revised MAPS is intended to catalyze and accelerate the implementation of modern, efficient, sustainable, and more inclusive public procurement systems in all countries.
 The tool’s analytical framework is grouped under four organizational pillars: legislative and regulatory framework, institutional framework and management capacity, procurement operations and market practices, and integrity and transparency of public procurement systems.
 MAPS assessments highlight where reforms are most needed and indicate how they can best be implemented.
 Under IDA18, the team exceeded the benchmark set by the policy commitment of five countries.
 MAPS assessments were concluded for Bangladesh, Burkina Faso, Kazakhstan, Malawi, Mozambique, Rwanda, and Zambia.
 The Democratic Republic of Congo, Djibouti, Moldova, and Ethiopia are expected to be delivered this year (2020).